 - CX Program Management & Case Tracking: Manage every response with built-in case management, automated task assignment, and real-time alerts for unresolved issues.

-- Enterprise Security & Governance: SOC 2 and GDPR compliant, with SSO, data encryption, and role-based access for secure, large-scale deployments.
+- Advanced Security: SOC 2 Type II and GDPR compliant, with SSO and role-based access for scalable governance.

 Zonka Feedback Pros